 Before a Qualified Property Owner and a Financing Party enter into a Finance Agreement which results in a loan to finance a Qualified Project, repayment of which is secured by a Benefit Assessment Lien, a written consent from each existing mortgage holder of the Qualified Property shall be obtained, permitting the Benefit Assessment Lien and each Annual Installment Lien to take priority over all existing mortgages.

 Any property owner in the County may submit an application to EIC on such forms as have been prepared by EIC and made available to property owners on the website of EIC and on the Ulster County government website.

-Every application submitted by a property owner shall be reviewed by EIC acting on behalf of the County, which shall make a positive or negative determination on such application based upon the criteria for making a financing enumerated in § 190-6A of this article.
+Every application submitted by a property owner shall be reviewed by EIC, acting on behalf of the County, which shall make a positive or negative determination on such application based upon the criteria enumerated in the Enabling Act and § 190-6 of this article.
 EIC may also request further information from the property owner, where necessary, to aid in its determination.

 Upon the submission of an application, EIC, acting on behalf of the County, shall make a positive or negative determination on such application based upon the following criteria for the making of a financing:

 The property owner may not be in bankruptcy and the property may not constitute property subject to any pending bankruptcy proceeding;

 The amount financed under the Program shall be repaid over a term not to exceed the weighted average of the useful life of the Renewable Energy Systems and Energy Efficiency Improvements to be installed on the property as determined by EIC;

 Sufficient funds are available from Financing Parties to provide financing to the property owner;

 The property owner is current in payments on any existing mortgage on the Qualified Property;